lidofinance/lido-frontend-template/DOCS.md

 # Lido Frontend Template Documentation

 This document outlines the template's structure, provides general guidelines and explains best practices for Lido frontend development.
+The template is mainly Ethereum-focused but it can be easily modified for different blockchains while preserving the general structure of the project.

 ## Stack